UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 --
 SIMPLE IDEA: Just have a slot-component: `isItemListenBlocked = true`
 ^^^ its very direct, very simple.

+- Rework listen-item descriptions
+We shouldn't have descriptions be implicit; they should be explicit.
+(Maybe we should have a `triggerDescription` component...?)

+- ITEM:
+Spawns a DOOMED-4 LEGENDARY item
+(oli note: Don't pick legendary-items that are already DOOMED.)

 - Destroy all shop-slots after LEVEL-10.